If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 Praise the God and Father of our Lord Jesus Christ.
 According to His great mercy, He has given us a new birth into a living hope through the resurrection of Jesus Christ from the dead and into an inheritance that is imperishable, uncorrupted, and unfading, kept in heaven for you.
 1 Peter 1:3-4

 This, my dear friends, is the future that has been secured for us through the resurrection of Jesus Christ.
-Our faith is not vain, nor is our hope.
+Our faith is not in vain, nor is our hope.
 He will raise our mortal bodies and give us an eternal inheritance along with all the saints.

 He is risen!
 He is risen indeed!